7 Best Organic Mattress Toppers Tested & Certified Non-Toxic

 So-called "egg crate" mattress toppers (those with one smooth and one bumpy side) are designed to be used with the points facing up.

-Yes, some synthetic polyurethane foam mattress toppers have been known to off-gas harmful VOCs including formaldehyde, acetaldehyde, and benzene.
-These have been known to cause some sleep disorders, headaches, and even an increased risk of cancer.
+Yes, some synthetic polyurethane foam mattress toppers have been known to off-gas harmful VOCs, including formaldehyde, acetaldehyde, and benzene (Beckett et al., 2022).

 But formaldehyde isn't the only chemical nasty that could be lurking in your bedding.

-All mattress covers are required to comply with part 1632 of the Code of Federal Regulations, requiring them to be fire-resistant when exposed to the flame of an unlit cigarette.
+All mattress covers must comply with Part 1632 of the Code of Federal Regulations, requiring them to be fire-resistant when exposed to the flame of an unlit cigarette.
 But because many synthetic materials contain polyurethane, which is flammable, the manufacturers add substances such as TCEP, a chemical flame retardant.

-Some synthetic mattress covers have also been reported to contain over 50% fiberglass which poses a risk to your health if it is not properly contained.
+Some synthetic mattress covers have also been reported to contain over 50% fiberglass, which poses a risk to your health if it is not properly contained (Wagner et al., 2022).

 The Final Word